 I would recommend you set the same final price across all channels.
 For example, if your art is priced at 10,000 dollars retail price, make sure you sell online and in an art gallery at the same price.
 You can authorize your sales channel to give a 10%-15% discount on your art if you are willing to share this discount as well.
 Otherwise, you can always tell them your price is fixed.

 3 different sales channels.

 Dears such as galleries are the most popular sales channels when it comes to selling your art.
 Of course, if the gallery decides to give a 20% discount on the cost of their commissions, there is very little you could do.
 Also, you might not even know about it at all, because you will be paid in ‘full’.
 If I were you, I would not be worried about it, because in any case, they are business professionals.
 Try to have only one art gallery in each region so they don’t have a conflict of interests.

 #2: Online Marketplaces

 It’s a bit tricky.
 When it comes to selling your art online such as on ArtFinder, I must make a correction.
 When I registered as a new user, I received a 15% discount for my first purchase.
 I thought the 15% discount was given by ArtFinder because I could buy anything from any artist, regardless of the works are in its discount program.
 I simply assumed that it bares the costs to acquire new clients.

 I was surprised to learn later, that there are so many kinds of discount programs you could join.
-Perhaps you are thinking to join so you have more chance to enter their promotional emailing list and other recommendations.
+Perhaps you are thinking to join so you have more chances to enter their promotional emailing list and other recommendations.
 My advice is, if you are working with art dealers, be very careful with giving generous discounts.
 This discount information is public, so your dealers can find out.
 If you are giving so many discounts, you are competing with your dealers (who won’t be happy at all).